 Therefore, when choosing a web hosting company, be sure to look for the providers that include firewalls, monitoring services, automatic backups and other security features.

-Also, if you have a question or need technical help to defend an attack, customer service should be available, responsive and ready to assist.
+Furthermore, if you have a question or need technical help to defend an attack, customer service should be present, responsive and ready to assist.

 Know the Limitations of Your Host